TeeVy/imagel/README.md

 ### Notes :
 * The script was tested and designed only for **Windows**, I will not do the support for Mac Os and Linux.
 * Follow [this tutorial](https://www.solarianprogrammer.com/2016/09/17/install-opencv-3-with-python-3-on-windows/) to install Open CV on Python 3.
+* If you like my job & want to support me, you can donate [here](https://www.paypal.me/RobinCarlo).